-Reference to National Health & Wellbeing Outcome: Alignment with the following National Health and Wellbeing Outcomes 3, 4, 5, 6 and 9.
+Reference to National Alignment with the following National Health and Wellbeing Health & Wellbeing Outcomes 3, 4, 5, 6 and 9.
+Outcome:

 Personnel: N/A Carers: FSS aligns to the Glasgow Young Carers Strategy and will look to support carers in the commissioning of family support services.

 Provider Organisations: Both aligned commissioning frameworks will seek to strengthen the provision of third sector delivered family support services for early intervention and intensive family support.
 The alignment of funding across the city and the commissioning of services will increase sustainability for Third Sector Services delivering family support.
+Support.

 Equalities: An Equalities Impact Assessment was carried out in December 2019.
+Available at: https://glasgowcity.hscp.scot/publication/eqia-family-support- strategy

-Available at: https://glasgowcity.hscp.scot/publication/eqia-family-support-strategy Fairer Scotland Compliance: The FSS and its aligned commissioning tenders have taken into consideration and will comply with the Fairer Scotland duty.
+Fairer Scotland The FSS and its aligned commissioning tenders have taken into Compliance: consideration and will comply with the Fairer Scotland duty.

 Financial: The investment can be fully funded within the budgets available for this service.

-Legal: Family Support (Early Intervention) and Intensive Family Support Service commissioning framework will work closely with
+Legal: Family Support (Early Intervention) and Intensive Family Suppor t Service c commiss sioning framew ork w ill work clos ely with

-OFFICIAL legal services and commissioning to ensure a fair and leg tender process. gal Economic Impact: Positive impact on third and independent sector provided delivering within Glasgow, as we continue to build a sustainable infrastructure for family support.
-Sustainability: Investment in the family support infrastructure a commissioning framework for both early intervention a intensive family support will provide long term sustainability provider organisations.
-Sustainable Procurement and Article 19: The commissioning/procurement process will ensure that comply with the Council's policies on sustainable procurement Risk Implications: If the reinvestment in 2019/20 is not continued for subseque years than this would impact on the family support infrastructure. ıre.
+OFFICIAL legal services and commissioning to ensure a fair and legal tender process.
+Economic Impact: Positive impact on third and independent sector providers delivering within Glasgow, as we continue to build a sustainable infrastructure for family support.
+Sustainability: Investment in the family support infrastructure and commissioning framework for both early intervention and intensive family support will provide long term sustainability for provider organisations.

+Sustainable Procurement The commissioning/procurement process will ensure that we and Article 19: comply with the Council's policies on sustainable procurement.

+Risk Implications: If the reinvestment in 2019/20 is not continued for subsequent years than this would impact on the family support infrastructure.
 There is a disinvestment in family support services by other funders such as Robertson Trust, Big Lottery and Integrated Grant Fund.
-The capacity of the third and independent sectors to deliver to quality/volume of support required in relation to family supposervices.
+The capacity of the third and independent sectors to deliver the quality/volume of support required in relation to family support services.
 The workforce is unable to take on new ways of working.

-Implications for Glasgow City Council: Alignment of funding and delivering of family support services line with the family support strategy priorities.
-Investment in family support for both early intervention a intensive support will see a shift in the balance of care towar community base asset approaches. ınd Aligns to GCC Strategic Plan themes: Executive and Inclusive Education - 25, A Healthier City - 38, 42, , 47, Resilient and Empowered Neighbourhoods - 74, A Well Governed City that listens and responds -97 Insultantian Control AP Implications for NHS Greater Glasgow & Clyde: Alignment of funding and delivering of family support services line with the family support strategy priorities. ; in Direction Required to Direction to: Council, Health Board or No Direction Required √ Both Clasgow City Council 2.
-MILIC Croster Classow & Clude
+Implications for Glasgow City Council: Alignment of funding and delivering of family support services in line with the family support strategy priorities.
+Investment in family support for both early intervention and intensive support will see a shift in the balance of care towards community base asset approaches.
+Aligns to GCC Strategic Plan themes: Executive and Inclusive Education - 25, A Healthier City - 38, 42, , 47, Resilient and Empowered Neighbourhoods - 74, A Well Governed City that listens and responds -97

-Clyde
+Implications for NHS Alignment of funding and delivering of family support services in Greater Glasgow & Clyde: line with the family support strategy priorities.

+Direction Required to Direction to:

+Council, Health Board or 1.
+No Direction Required \checkmark

+Both 2.
+Glasgow City Council

-3. NHS Greater Glasgow & Clyde
+NHS Greater Glasgow & Clyde

-4. Glasgow City Council and NHS Greater Glasgow &
+Glasgow City Council and NHS Greater Glasgow & Clyde